 The number of births to girls between the ages of 10-14 in Paraguay is staggeringly high.
 In 2015, the government reported 676 births to young girls between 10 and 14 years old.
 An additional 20,009 children were born to girls between 15-19 years old in 2015, but it is likely that the actual number is much higher because survivors are often hesitant to report sexual violence, furthermore, these numbers only represent births at government-run medical institutions, as opposed to those taking place in a home or elsewhere.

 What’s the impact of sexual violence and forced child and adolescent pregnancy in Paraguay ?

-In addition to the psychological impacts of sexual violence, along with the limited economic, educational and civic opportunities that occur in tandem with forced motherhood, giving birth before a girl’s body is physically ready to do so can pose serious risk to her physical health.
+In addition to the psychological impacts of sexual violence, along with the limited economic, educational, and civic opportunities that occur in tandem with forced motherhood, giving birth before a girl’s body is physically ready to do so can pose a serious risk to her physical health.